lozjackson/SP-AutoComplete/README.md

-# SPAutoComplete
+# SP-AutoComplete

 v0.1.0

 This AutoComplete tool is for use with SharePoint 2010 forms.
-It requires jquery, jquery-UI and jquery-SPServices libraries.
+It uses jquery.SPServices to get list items from SharePoint.
+And then uses the jquery-UI AutoComplete widget to create an auto complete input field using the SharePoint list as source.

+There is also an option to get an additional field from the source list and use that data to populate an additional field on the SharePoint form.

 Dependencies:
 * jquery-2.1.1.min.js (may work with other versions of jquery, but not tested)